This article requires the GP Nested Forms perk. Buy Gravity Perks today to get this perk plus 33 other premium Gravity Forms plugins!

 With that option checked, this is what is exported into our CSV file.

 The numbers that display here are the Entry IDs for each Nested Form entry.
 Numbers on the same row belong to a single Parent entry.
-This is useful information, but depending on why I’m exporting my form I might want to omit it.
+This is useful information, but it can be omitted depending on why one is exporting the form.

-Along with the Nested Form Field, I can also export the Child Form Fields.
+Along with the Nested Form Field, Child Form Fields can also be exported.

-When these fields are checked, my CSV displays the child field entries as separate columns.
+When these fields above are checked, the CSV file displays the child field entries as separate columns.

 Putting It Together

-With that out of the way, let’s get back to exporting the entries for my game night.
-In my case, I want to export every field from the Parent form and also the child form fields from the Nested Form, but I don’t want to export the Nested Form field—the Entry IDs aren’t import to me for this export.
+With that context, let’s get back to understanding how to export entries for our game night.
+In our case, we want to export every field from the Parent form and also the child form fields from the Nested Form, but we don’t need to export the Nested Form field—the Entry IDs aren’t important for this export.

-The export file that I get with these settings is a nice combination of the Parent and Child form values.
+The export file that we get with these settings is a nice combination of the Parent and Child form values.
+We can use Excel to get a simple yet detailed overview of the parties in our game.

 Taking It Further

-There’s a Number field in the Parent form called “Party Count” that uses a merge tag to calculate the number of child form entries.
+There’s a Number field in the Parent form called “Party Count” that uses a merge tag to calculate the number of people in a party.

-That same field then uses GF Copy Cat to automatically copy its value into the quantity sub-field of a Product field.
+That same field then uses Gravity Forms Copy Cat to automatically copy its value into the quantity sub-field of a Product field, like refreshments.

-This is same method you see in practice in the GF Nested Forms demo.
+This is same functionality you see in practice in the GF Nested Forms demo.

 Questions?
 Comments?